 Insulating the frame before your timber is even erected can be beneficial too, as the frame provides the ideal space for more insulation boards or foil-backed polystyrene panels.
 You can do this by using a quality 3 in 1 insulation foil or board that provides protection from cold, heat, UV light and helps prevent penetrating damp and condensation.
 It is suitable for use in a wide range of applications around the home and garden and is quick and easy to apply.

 15 per cent of a log cabin’s heat is lost through windows, so it’s important that they are properly fitted and insulated.
-If you’re opting for thicker walls for your log cabin (44mm and up), double-glazing is the obvious choice and all Tiger Log Cabins have double glazing fitted as standard.
+If you’re opting for thicker walls for your log cabin (44mm and up), double-glazing is the obvious choice.

 However, if your walls are going to be thinner or you’re renovating an existing garden building, fill any gaps around the windows with sealant and, if your windows are Perspex or particularly thin, try cutting another layer of Perspex out and fixing it to your windows to create affordable, DIY double glazing!

 The same goes for cabin doors too: the thicker the timber, the better it’ll insulate.
 Make sure doors are hung correctly so they close properly and consider adding a draft excluder and some curtains to keep things extra cosy.